 The downside to grilling on your gas grill is that you need to have a separate smoke box if you want to smoke your favorite foods.

 But, this inexpensive attachment allows you to smoke using your favorite wood chips.
-It has a triangular V-shape and so it fits right between the flame deflector bars on your grill.
+The Charcoal Companion smoker box has a triangular V-shape and so it fits right between the flame deflector bars on your grill.

 Imagine that you can use different flavored woods each time you smoke by simply placing the smoke box on the grill.
 It gives you a lot of flexibility and many options.